rmelocot/Arrays-vs-Linked-Lists-C-Implementation-/README.md

 # Arrays-vs-Linked-Lists-C-Implementation-
-**C99 implementation comparing arrays and linked lists with performance instrumentation**
+**C99 code implementation to compare arrays versus linked lists with performance instrumentation**

 ## Overview

-This project implements both an array-based structure and a linked list using a consistent interface to explore their differences in behavior and efficiency.
+This project compares two ways of storing data: arrays and linked lists.
+Both use the same interface and support basic operations like adding, removing, accessing, and looping through data.

-Each data structure supports common operations such as insertion, deletion, traversal, and access.
-A custom memory library is used to track allocations, deallocations, and dereferencing operations, allowing direct comparison of how each structure performs under the same workload.
+A custom memory library tracks memory usage and operations so the performance of each structure can be compared under the same conditions.

-The goal of this project is to demonstrate the trade-offs between contiguous memory (arrays) and dynamic node-based structures (linked lists).
+The purpose of the project is to show the differences and trade-offs between arrays, which store data in contiguous memory, and linked lists, which use dynamically connected nodes.

 ## Features
 - Custom implementation of: dynamic array structure, singly linked list